MUMS - Doctify 2023 AwardAward-Winning Practice 2023 and Outstanding Patient Experience 2024 - Midlands Ultrasound and Medical Read more...

 • Stinging around the genital area

-MUMS GPs and Sexual Health Consultants offer Ureaplasma Urealyticum testing.
+MUMS GPs, Nurse and Health Care Assistants offer Ureaplasma Urealyticum testing.
 The cost of the test is £100.00.
-The cost of a sexual health consultation is £150.00

 Ureaplasma Urealyticum is also included in our combined STI multiple tests.